Sidebar

-Dear colleagues, students, members of our community,
+Dear colleagues, students, and members of our community,

-Russia's aggression against Ukraine is a severe test for our neighbours, with whom we share centuries of history, democratic values and a desire for freedom.
+Russia's aggression against Ukraine is a severe test for our neighbours, with whom we share centuries of history, democratic values, and a desire for freedom.
 In these difficult days, the Ukrainian people need the support and backing of all of us.
 VU LSC leaders invite you to join us in supporting Ukraine and its people by contributing your time and energy, by sharing verified and reliable information, and, where possible, by providing financial and material support.

 SUPPORT

-Here are some of the initiatives you can contribute to or support (in case the link provided leads to Lithuanian-only page, please ask your closest colleagues to assist):
+Here are some of the initiatives you can contribute to or support (in case the link provided leads to a Lithuanian-only page, please ask your closest colleagues to assist):

-- You can volunteer for humanitarian aid (packing, sorting, transporting, etc.), first aid and psychological care, registration of foreigners and other necessary activities.
+• You can volunteer for humanitarian aid (packing, sorting, transporting, etc.), first aid and psychological care, registration of foreigners, and other necessary activities.

 Red Cross volunteer registration: https://www.redcross.lt/savanoriaukite